-Chairman Giles of the streets and alleys committee reported sidewalks in bad condition in many places, and asked the council what it desired should be done.
-The question of a legal measure to compel the property owners to gravel, without a graveling district being created each year, was referred to the city attorney.
+Chairman Glies of the streets and al-leys committee reported sidewalks in bad condition in many places, and asked the council what it desired should be done.
+The question of a legal measure to compel the property owners to grav-el, without a graveling district being created each year, was referred to the city attorney.

+city attorney.
 FINE POULTRY SHOW.

-The Utah County Poultry and Pet Stock association opened its annual poultry and pet stock exhibit last night in the building formerly occupied by the postoffice on Academy avenue.
-There is a large and fine exhibit of routing canadicar rabits could dogs There is a large and line exhibit of poultry, canaries, rabbits, collie dogs and other pet stock.
-The poultry ex-hibit is especilaly complete and at-tractive.
+FINE POULTRY SHOW.
+The Utah County Poultry and Pet Stock association opened its annual poultry and pat stock exhibit last night in the building formerly occupied by the postoffice on Academy avenue.
+There is a large and fine exhibit of poultry, canaries, rabbits, collie dogs and other pet stock.
+The poultry ex-hibit is especially complete and at-tractive.
 The show will continue for five days.
 A number of fine prizes are offered and the poultry will be scored by one of the best experts in the state.